abe-winter/abe-winter.github.io/_posts/2020-01-14-self-serve.md

 Their survival as a company, however, may depend on allowing such a person to succeed.
 It will be interesting to see how dinosaur organizational cultures like citi evolve as actual tech cos begin to steal their lunch money.

+Visa the credit card company apparently bought banking oauth provider Plaid while I was writing this.
+Blockbuster had a chance to buy netflix when it was just a DVD mailer, but BB never would have let it become the mass producer of shitty marvel spinoffs.
+Somebody this will reverse -- fintechs will buy legacy banks for pennies on the dollar.
+In a few years, a bank will basically be a taxi medallion -- a bundle of dissatisfied customers on their way out + the valuable regulatory right to operate as a bank.

+Want to buy a medallion?

 ## Footnotes
 {:.no_toc}